Children's Adamsville Pediatrics: Opening June 29

 Get a referral

 In most cases, your child’s pediatrician or a member of their care team must see your child in our office before a new referral to a specialist can be made.
-Schedule an appointment on or after June 1, 2026, by calling XXX-XXX-XXXX if you believe your child needs to see a specialist.
+Schedule an appointment by calling 404-785-9850 if you believe your child needs to see a specialist.

 The Children’s Adamsville Pediatrics team includes the following pediatric primary care providers.
-These physicians also provide care at our Hughes Spalding Primary Care Clinic.
+These providers also provide care at Hughes Spalding Primary Care Clinic.

 Pediatric primary care physicians